kmozurkewich/cui-gitbook/docs/packages/cui-styleguide/overview.md

 ## Description

 A Style source for all components used in the CUI framework.
-This styleguide utilizes KSS to generate documentation for designers, developers and others to use as a catalogue reference for the look and feel of CUI.
+This styleguide utilizes KSS [kss-node specifically](https://github.com/kss-node/kss-node) to generate documentation for designers, developers and others to use as a catalogue reference for the look and feel of CUI.

 ## Customization